ahmetybesiroglu/EDGAR_scraper/README.md

 # EDGAR Data Scraper

-This project is designed to scrape and process data from the SEC's EDGAR database.
-The primary focus is on extracting financial information from Masterworks entities' filings.
+This project is designed to scrape and process data from the SEC's EDGAR database, focusing on extracting financial information from Masterworks entities' filings.
+It includes scripts to automate the process from data scraping to final data extraction, using a JSON configuration file to specify the exact financial lines of interest.

 ## Project Structure